TheBaronOfDubstep/TheBaronOfDubstep/README.md

 - 👋 Hi, I’m @TheBaronOfDubstep.
 I really don't like Dubstep.
-- 👀 I’m interested in backend development, F-16 flightsim/milsim  and craft beer.
+- 👀 I’m interested in development (fullstack with Vue and .net), F-16 flightsim/milsim  and craft beer.
-- 🌱 I’m currently learning a lot.
+- 🌱 I’m currently learning more than a lot.
 - 📫 How to reach me: ping me here or on twitter.
 If urgent, please make any reference to dubstep music, and I will get back to you promptly.

 <!---